Gyeeta/gyeeta.github.io/docs/querying/netflows.md

 ## Querying Network Flows

-Gyeeta separates the Network Flows inound to a Service from the Network Flows outbound from a Client Application.
+Gyeeta separates the Network Flows inbound to a Service from the Network Flows outbound from a Client Application.

 The Inbound Network Flows to any Service is available from either the *activeconn* or *extactiveconn* subsystems.
 The Outbound Network Flows from any Client Application is available from either the *clientconn* or *extclientconn* subsystems.